electricimp/imp-central-impt/CommandsManual.md

 **The rules** how the tool searches an entity:

+The rules how the tool searches an entity:
 - There is an order of attributes for every entity type (see below).
 - The tool starts from the first attribute in the order and searches the specified value for this attribute.
 - If no entity is found for this attribute, the tool searches the specified value for the next attribute in the order.
-- If one and only one entity is found for the particular attribute, the search is stopped, the command is processed for the found entity.
-- If more than one entity is found for the particular attribute, the search is stopped, the command fails.
+- If at least one entity is found for the particular attribute, the search is stopped.
-- If no entity is found for all attributes, the command usually fails (depends on a command).
+- If no entity is found for all attributes or more than one entity is found, then, depending on a particular command, that may be considered as a success (for all *list* commands) or as a fail (for all other commands).

 #### Account Identifier
 Option: **--owner <ACCOUNT_IDENTIFIER>**